Comparing Genius Sports (GENI) and The Competition

 |2.58

 45.4% of Genius Sports shares are owned by institutional investors.
 Comparatively, 50.4% of shares of all “Miscellaneous amusement & recreation services” companies are owned by institutional investors.
-22.5% of shares of all “Miscellaneous amusement & recreation services” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+22.5% of shares of all “Miscellaneous amusement & recreation services” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This table compares Genius Sports and its peers’ net margins, return on equity and return on assets.

 Summary

-Genius Sports peers beat Genius Sports on 7 of the 12 factors compared.
+Genius Sports competitors beat Genius Sports on 8 of the 13 factors compared.

 About Genius Sports (Get Rating)